div2hub/.github/profile/README.md

 A community-driven hub for Tom Clancy's The Division 2 game data and tools.

 Division 2 game data has traditionally been community-maintained in Google Sheets — a huge effort by dedicated contributors over the years.
-But spreadsheets are hard to build on: formats vary between sheets, automation is limited, and the data is tied to whoever owns the document.
-Division 2 Community Data Hub takes that same community effort and puts it into version-controlled, schema-validated, machine-readable CSVs — open source and designed to be consumed by any tool, not just ours.
+But the raw data of spreadsheets are hard to build on: formats vary between sheets, automation is limited, and the raw data is tied to whoever owns the document.
+Division 2 Community Data Hub takes that same community effort and puts it into version-controlled, schema-validated, machine-readable CSVs — open source and designed to be consumed by any tool or human-facing gsheet.
 Contributions go through pull requests, so the data belongs to the community, not any single maintainer.

 ## What's here